georgematheos/georgematheos.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Cognitive AI
   - Probabilistic Programming

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science (program begins September 2023)
+    - course: PhD in Computer Science (in progress)
       institution: Massachusetts Institute of Technology
       # year: Enrolling in Fall 2023
     - course: BA in Mathematics and Computer Science